Edna Sheen

-Edna Mae Sheen (November 18, 1943 – January 20, 2012) was an American make-up artist whose credits includes Philadelphia and Courage Under Fire working directly for star Denzel Washington.
+Edna Mae Sheen (November 18, 1943 – January 20, 2012) was an American make-up artist whose credits includes Philadelphia and Courage Under Fire, starring Denzel Washington.
 She also worked on television, notably for Family Matters.

-In 2005, she was nominated for a Primetime Emmy Award in the category Outstanding Makeup for a Miniseries, Movie or a Special for her work on the television film Lackawanna Blues.
+In 2005, she was nominated for a Primetime Emmy Award in the category Outstanding Makeup for her work on the television film Lackawanna Blues.
 Her nomination was shared with Denise Pugh-Ruiz and Karen Westerfield.

 Sheen died on January 20, 2012, at the age of 68.